 All my relations,

-Rob is Chipewyan on his mother’s side and German on his father’s side.
+Rob is Métis (ancestral roots from Northwest Territories & Fort Chipewyan) on his mother’s side and German on his father’s side.
 He was born and raised in Greater Vancouver (unceded, traditional territories of the Squamish, Musqeum, and Tsleil-Waututh First Nations) and currently resides in New Westminster (includes traditional territory of Qayqayt First Nation).
 He graduated from BCIT with a Diploma (Honours) in Computer Systems Technology.

 Professionally, Rob is well versed in providing strategic technology solutions with expertise as an Enterprise and Integration Architect in the retail and commercial real estate sectors.
 A team player, he enjoys creating collaborative relationships and shared goals to deliver impactful technical solutions in today’s digital economy.

-When not geeking out, he enjoys watching and playing football (soccer) as well as traveling.
+When not geeking out, he enjoys watching and playing football (soccer), running, and traveling.